dbanerjee622/MediMate/README.md

 ## 🎯 Inspiration

-Managing medications can be overwhelming, especially for elderly individuals or those taking multiple prescriptions.
-MediMate was created to reduce that complexity by providing a simple, accessible, and privacy-focused solution that helps users stay on track with their health.
+Managing medications can quickly become overwhelming, especially for older adults and individuals taking multiple prescriptions.
+MediMate was created to reduce that complexity by providing a simple, accessible, and privacy-focused solution that helps users stay on top of their health.

 ---

+## ⚙️ How It Works

+1. Add medications with dosage and scheduled times.
+2. Upload medication images for quick visual reference.
+3. Mark medications as taken throughout the day.
+4. Track moods and symptoms using the wellness journal.
+5. Generate PDF reports for doctor visits.
+6. Install the app directly to your device as a PWA.

+---

 ## 🔮 Future Improvements

+- Push notification reminders
-- Medication reminder notifications
+- Medication interaction warnings
 - Caregiver dashboard
-- Medication interaction warnings
-- Health data visualizations
+- Health analytics and trends
-- Cloud backup and synchronization
+- Secure cloud backup and synchronization

+---

+## 🏆 Built For

+**HackJPS 2026**

 ---